-On Thursday 8 March 2012 at 6.30 pm a solo exhibition of works by the French artist François Morellet opened at A arte Studio Invernizzi.
+On Thursday 8 March 2012 a solo exhibition of works by the French artist François Morellet opened at A arte Studio Invernizzi.

 After the exhibition he put on at the Centre Pompidou in Paris in May 2011, the artist presented in the gallery “works belonging to different time cycles, yet again rigorously planned in relation to the specific characteristics of the exhibition space with a play of calibrated equilibriums.
 A play which although renewing itself never loses the fascination with the unforeseeable and unexpected.
 In the first room on the gallery's upper floor we find four large works of the series entitled “Cloneries”, produced in the middle of the 1990s with acrylic and rust on sheet metal.